 Celebrate the Honor of Giving to Others

 As important as not spending a dollar is saving it in some way where it won't be slipped back into personal funds.
 Encourage people to pin a dollar bill on a bulletin board every day for a week, and when the week is done, make an occasion of getting them ready to be donated.
 Or design some other way to visually celebrate what you share with others.
 Involve as many family members as you have in your giving.
 I still remember the little cardboard Thanksgiving boxes decorated like churches my Mom used 40 years ago in her women's group, and how once a year they were all placed on the altar at church.
 I wanted to do that some day.
-H.R.

 Shhh… They'll Never Know

 Use 3/4-pound of hamburger in a recipe instead of a full pound.
-Jo

 Take the Next Step

-Are you getting the best CD rate?
-Use our simple tool to find out.
-It's completely private, extrememly simple and you'll know what rate is available to you in seconds!
+- Are you getting the best CD rate?
+Use our simple CD tool to find out.
+It's completely private, easy to use and you'll know what rate is available to you in seconds!

+- Get the interest you deserve!
 Compare money market rates with our best rate finder.
-Don't let your bank pay you less than you deserve.
-It only takes a minute and your privacy is complete protected.
+It only takes a minute and your privacy is completely protected.

 If you enjoyed this article you might also want to check out: